 Turning around, he faced his wife, who sat relaxed on the velvet red couch with a sleek glass in hand and a designer dress that matched the couch.

 “Sit down; we don’t need to watch the poor people suffering.”

 “They’re not suffering.”
 He laughed.
 “They’re all dead; they should have voted against the clause that allowed those constructions to happen in their city blocks.”

 “Oh, didn’t you hear?
 They were not given an option.
 They ran the referendum from high to low, but by the time it reached low, everyone had said no, so the government just forced Low into more debt for the sake of the city.”
 The wife stalled as another flash of light caught her eye.
 “Or maybe it was in order to sink the city.”
 She said with a grin.

 The husband glanced over his shoulder, watching as a new collection of buildings fell to the secondary explosions.

-“Now that you mention it, with all that destruction, that does make that specific low block prime real-estate.
+“Now that you mention it, with all that destruction, that does make that specific low-block prime real estate.
 I can think of a couple of companies that might be interested in acquiring that land.”
-Tipping his glass to his wife he smiled.
-“At a much-discounted price, on the account of the explosion damage.”
+Tipping his glass to his wife, he smiled.
+“At a much-discounted price, on account of the explosion damage.”